By the extant-pterosaur expert Jonathan Whitcomb

 A few days ago, I used an character counter online to calculate the precise length of that article: Using the standard of 5.1 characters for an average English word, BAMPP had close to 19,820 words.
+(But see more updates at the bottom of the post you are now reading.)
 Let’s take that in perspective with the following comparisons:

 - My latest book, Modern Pterosaurs, has close to 24,038 words (a little more than BAMPP)

 - Wikipedia articles with at least 2,000 words are considered “featured articles” by one expert